ITingHung/Introduction-to-Deep-Reinforcement-Learning/Introduction-to-Deep-Reinforcement-Learning.md

 </p>

 ### Deep Q-Learning (DQL)
-In Q-Learning, the experience learned by the agent will be save to Q-table; however, when the action space or the state space is too large (for example: player games), Q-table will be ineffcient.
+In Q-Learning, the experience learned by the agent will be save to Q-table; however, when the problem scale is larger, Q-table will be ineffcient.
+Take playing games as an example, the action space and the state space are too large to handle.
 To deal with this problem, Neural Networks method is used to approximate the Q-value for each action when given a state.

 <p>
 <img src="./Image/Deep Q Learning.png" alt="Deep Q Learning" title="Deep Q Learning" width="500">